by Josh Eidelson

 Through creative lawyering, careful language and calculated gambles, unions still put pressure on secondary targets (in Justice for Janitors’ case, that included blocking bridges into Washington, D.C., rather than directly picketing the building owners).
 But in doing so, they confront risks and restrictions that no other organization’s secondary boycotts face – whether they target Fox’s advertisers from the left or the Komen Foundation from the right.

 Reached by phone, Getman says the Supreme Court intensified this contradiction in 2010, when it ruled in defense of a particularly obnoxious group of nonlabor picketers: the members of the Westboro Baptist Church.
 The Court held that the First Amendment protects these picketers, who draw national attention to their far-right message by holding signs at military funerals with slogans like “God Hates Fags” and “Thank God for Dead Soldiers.”

 “It simply cannot be the case that we have two constitutional standards,” says Getman, “one for unions that’s very restrictive, one for everyone else that’s very permissive.”

 Civil libertarians righly hailed this defense of unpopular picketing.
 But union members would be right to wonder why their pickets don’t deserve the same constitutional protection—and the same advocacy from progressives.

 Josh Eidelson is a freelance writer and a contributor at In These Times, The American Prospect, Dissent, and Alternet.
 After receiving his MA in Political Science, he worked as a union organizer for five years.
 His website is http://www.josheidelson.com.
-This first appeared on the Working In These Times blog.
+This post originally appeared on the Working In These Times blog.